 Experiencing any number of these symptoms can be a sign that you’re addicted to Advil.

 Ibuprofen and Rebound Headaches – The Vicious Cycle

-A phenomenon that is known as ‘rebound headaches’ can result when analgesic drugs like Advil are used too frequently, or taken in doses that exceed what the manufacturer recommends.
+A phenomenon known as “rebound headaches” can result when analgesic drugs like Advil are used too frequently, or taken in doses that exceed what the manufacturer recommends.
 According to the Cleveland Clinic, “when the pain reliever wears off, you may experience a withdrawal reaction, prompting you to take more medication.”
-Unfortunately, this can trigger even more discomfort, leading to “the desire to take yet more medication”.
+Unfortunately, this can trigger even more discomfort, leading to “the desire to take yet more medication.”
 As a result, “the cycle continues until you start to suffer from chronic daily headaches, with more frequent headaches and more severe pain.”

-Ibuprofen use can cause a host of uncomfortable side-effects ranging from constipation and nausea to dizziness, rashes, itching, and swelling around the eyes, face, and hands.
-When people take Advil in an effort to relieve swelling, headaches, and pain and instead experience side-effects, they often mistakenly believe that a bigger dose is needed to achieve the results they are seeking.
+Ibuprofen use can cause a host of uncomfortable side effects ranging from constipation and nausea to dizziness, rashes, itching, and swelling around the eyes, face, and hands.
+When people take Advil in an effort to relieve swelling, headaches, and pain, and instead experience side effects, they often mistakenly believe that they need a bigger dose to achieve the results they are seeking.

 Think You’re Addicted to Advil?
 We’re Here to Help

-If you’re concerned about how much ibuprofen you’re taking, the impact your Advil use is having on your health, and whether or not you might be addicted to Advil, we’re here to help you address your behavioral disorders.
-Call us at The Florida House Experience – our team of compassionate, experienced addiction experts is available to talk 24 hours a day, 7 days a week.
+If you’re concerned about how much ibuprofen you’re taking and the impact your Advil use is having on your health, it’s possible you may be struggling with a behavioral addiction to Advil.
+We’re here to help.
+Call us at FHE Health.
+Our team of compassionate, experienced addiction experts is available to speak with you about your concerns— 24 hours a day, 7 days a week.